HsiangHung/Machine_Learning_Note/ML_application/Embedding/README.md

 Another way to accomplish this task is to simply pass the user and the document embedding vector to a neural network to help with the learning task.

+### b.
+Context-based embedding

+Context-based embeddings look at neighboring terms at embedding generation time.
+This means that we have to provide contextual information (neighboring terms) to fetch embeddings for a term.
+In the Word2vec case, we don’t need any context information at the embeddings.

+Two popular architectures used to generate word context-based embedding are:

+1. Embeddings from **Language Models** (ELMo).
+The idea behind ELMO is to use the bi-directional LSTM model to capture the words that appear before and after the current word.

+2. Bidirectional Encoder Representations from **Transformers (BERT)**.
+BERT uses an attention mechanism and is able to see all the words in the context.

+### c.
+Visual embedding

+Auto-encoders use neural networks consisting of both an encoder and a decoder; encoder learns to compress the raw image pixel data to a small dimension, whereas decoders decompresses it via a decoder to re-generate the same input image.

 ## Reference